Vicchang/RayarkTutorial/PresentationWeek2.md

   }
   ```
-  This code use "canMove" and "canRotate" to controll the flow, which really makes the logic complicated.
+  This code uses "canMove" and "canRotate" to controll the flow, which really makes the logic complicated.
 Imgae that if there are more states, the code would be unreadable.
   ```C#
   // with coroutine
   private IEnumerator CmdDetectionAndMove()